 Koolatron customer service confirmed to me that their air fryers are assembled in Brantford, Ontario in Canada, although one of our readers reached out to me on Facebook to confirm that the parts themselves are manufactured in China (thank you Cézanne).
 This is one of those situations where it seems that the choices are limited.
 If I had to get an air fryer, I would still go for the Total Chef–at least SOME of the revenue will go to workers not in China.
 But clearly this is an industry that China has near total control over.
 Let’s hope the same fate doesn’t happen to others.

-I’ve been checking Wayfair, Williams-Sonoma, and Amazon and seeing contradictory information about this one.
 Wayfair customer service clearly confirms on their pages that this is made in Indonesia, although they do it in their Q&A section and not their usual product information.
-Williams-Sonoma, on the other hand, clearly states “Made in Indonesia” on their product page.

 I’m going to guess that all the supply chain and lockdown issues that happened during the pandemic are playing a part in the inconsistency here.
 Making matters worse, Wayfair country of origin information isn’t exactly the most reliable.
 My best advice is to try to find this in a store so you can check for yourself.
-If I had no choice but to buy it online, I’d choose WIlliams-Sonoma, only because if they send you a made in China model you can always send it back with impunity as they clearly list the country of origin.
+If I had no choice but to buy it online, I’d choose Amazon or WIlliams-Sonoma, only because if they send you a made in China model you can always send it back with impunity as they clearly list the country of origin.

 This Dash air fryer is half the weight of a standard fryer so it’s perfect for apartments or dorms.
 Its 2.6 quart capacity is perfect for serving 2-4 people at a time.
 It fries food with 75% less fat than traditional deep frying and couldn’t be simpler to operate: just fill the basket with the food you want to fry, set the timer, and let the frying begin.
 An automatic shut-off timer ensures that your food will always be perfectly done.